VCL3D/3D60/index.md

 > Our __3D60__ dataset fills a very important gap in data-driven spherical 3D vision and, more specifically, for monocular and stereo dense depth and surface estimation.
 > _We originate by exploiting the efforts made in providing synthetic and real scanned 3D datasets of interior spaces and re-using them via ray-tracing in order to generate high quality, densely annotated spherical panoramas._

+## News & Updates

+- [x] _17 Oct 2019_: Released a real domain only version of the dataset that does not include SunCG and contains all viewpoints and modalities in a single Zenodo repository.
+Check the [download page](./download.md) for details

 ## Description

 ### Formats